 I knew he was a forever man.

 You see, dating can work sometimes.
 It’s rare but how many people can say they married people they knew for a few weeks or months.
 How many marriages end in divorce when they realized how the person actually was.

 We all put a front when we meet people.
 Only time can give away our true selves.
 Our ugly and bad side will never be shown to someone new.
 You plan out what you say in your messages and outfits.
-In a real long term relationship like marriage, nothing is planned.
+In a real long-term relationship like marriage, nothing is planned.
 You need to be able to accept and love the ugly a person has.

 After a while I thought, you know what, I could take this guy seriously.
 Thankfully we were friends first.